Bob Vila’s 10 “Must Do” Projects for May

 8. Care for Garden Tools

-You’d never dream of returning used silverware to a kitchen drawer without washing it, but many home gardeners do something nearly as bad—stashing dirt-caked garden tools in the garage or shed after use.
+You’d never dream of returning used silverware to a kitchen drawer without washing it, but many home gardeners do something nearly as bad: stash dirt-caked garden tools in the garage or shed after use.
 This habit is more than simply dirty; it can do major damage to tools over time.
-When you’re finished planting, digging, and weeding, rinse garden tools before putting them away.
+When you’re finished planting, digging, and weeding, clean garden tools before putting them away.
 Dry them thoroughly to prevent rust, then wipe the blades and handles in linseed oil to keep them looking and working like new.

 9. Redress the Windows